-The vision of the chaplaincy in Anglican Church of Rwanda, Kigali Diocese is to see the value and dignity of every person upheld and to see healing, transformation and reconciliation in the lives of prisoners and their families, sick and dying and their families and care workers in hospital and prisons through the gospel of Jesus Christ.
+The vision of the chaplaincy in Anglican Church of Rwanda, Kigali Diocese is to see the value and dignity of every person upheld and to see healing, transformation and reconciliation in the lives of prisoners and their families, the sick and dying and their families and care workers in hospital and prisons through the gospel of Jesus Christ.

 The mission of the chaplaincy in Anglican Church of Rwanda, Kigali Diocese is to seek the holistic care and support of people in the hospitals and prisons, workers and their families through the word of God and deeds in the name of Jesus.